-Former City of Vincent Mayor John Carey is looking forward to his new role representing the Perth electorate as its new MP.
+Former City of Vincent Mayor John Carey is looking forward to his new role representing the Perth electorate as its new MLA.

 Click here to download our guide to Western Australia’s new Ministers and Parliamentary Secretaries.